-Read stories and articles for and about current and prospective students and faculty in the Sociology program.
+Read stories and updates for and about current and prospective students and faculty in the Sociology program below.

-The Sociology program publishes a monthly newsletter during fall and spring semesters.
+The Sociology program publishes a monthly newsletter during the fall and spring semesters.
 Explore past issues below.

 You can also browse recent books published by Sociology faculty and scholars.

 Presidential Professor Phil Kasinitz Received 2022 ASA Distinguish Scholar Award

 Our Professor Phil Kasinitz just won the 2022 Distinguished Career Award in the ASA International Migration session.

 Distinguished Professor Emeritus Richard D. Alba is ranked #110 among Top Scientists for 2022